Harold Rawdon Briggs

-Lieutenant-General Sir Harold Rawdon Briggs, KCIE, KBE, CB, DSO2 (24 July 1894 – 27 October 1952) was a senior British Indian Army officer, active during World War I and World War II and the Malayan Emergency.
+Lieutenant-General Sir Harold Rawdon Briggs, KCIE, KBE, CB, DSO2 (24 July 1894 – 27 October 1952) was a senior British Indian Army officer, active during the First World War, Second World War and the Malayan Emergency.

 Briggs was highly regarded by his superiors, among them being Field Marshal Sir William Slim, who is perhaps most famous as being the commander of the British Fourteenth Army during the Burma campaign.
-Of Briggs, who commanded the 5th Indian Infantry Division during the campaign, Slim wrote: "I know of few commanders who made as many immediate and critical decisions on every step of the ladder of promotion, and I know of none who made so few mistakes."
+Of Briggs, who commanded the 5th Indian Infantry Division during the campaign, Slim wrote: "I know of few commanders who made as many immediate and critical decisions on every step of the ladder of promotion, and I know of none who made so few mistakes".

 Early life and military career

 Born in Pipestone, Minnesota, to English parents who returned to England a few years after his birth, Briggs was an American citizen until receiving British naturalisation papers in 1914.
 Educated at Bedford School, he then became a cadet at the Royal Military College, Sandhurst.
-In 1915, several months after the British entry into World War I, and after an initial appointment to the British Indian Army was cancelled, he was commissioned into the King's Regiment (Liverpool) of the British Army and fought with the regiment in France.
+In 1915, several months after the British entry into the First World War, and after an initial appointment to the British Indian Army was cancelled, he was commissioned into the King's Regiment (Liverpool) of the British Army and fought with the regiment in France.

-In 1916, he transferred to the Indian Army, joining the 31st Punjabis (which in 1922 became the 2nd Battalion, 16th Punjab Regiment), fighting in Mesopotamia and later in Palestine.
+In 1916, Briggs transferred to the Indian Army, joining the 31st Punjabis (which in 1922 became the 2nd Battalion, 16th Punjab Regiment), fighting in Mesopotamia and later in Palestine.
 In September 1917 he was appointed to command one of the 31st Punjabi's companies in the rank of acting captain, and was attached to the 152nd Punjabis in May 1918 in the same role.

-In 1924, he transferred to the 1st Battalion, 10th Baluch Regiment with whom he saw two periods of action in the North West Frontier of India in the 1930s.
+In 1924, Briggs transferred to the 1st Battalion, 10th Baluch Regiment with which he saw two periods of action in the North-West Frontier of India in the 1930s.
 After attending the Staff College, Quetta from 1927 to 1928, Briggs was promoted to major in August 1932 (having been made a brevet-major in January) and then lieutenant colonel in September 1937 when given command of the 2nd Battalion, 10th Baluch Regiment (now the 7th Battalion, Baloch Regiment).

 Second World War

-At the start of the Second World War Briggs was in India commanding the 2nd Battalion, 10th Baluch Regiment.
+At the start of the Second World War, Briggs was in India commanding the 2nd Battalion, 10th Baluch Regiment.
 In September 1940 he was promoted to brigadier and given command of 7th Indian Infantry Brigade.

 Western Desert

-The brigade was shipped to join Indian 4th Infantry Division which was forming in Egypt to face the Italian threat from Libya.
+The brigade was shipped to join Indian 4th Infantry Division, which was forming in Egypt to face the Italian threat from Libya.
 The brigade was not involved in the fighting during Operation Compass but in December 1940 was detached from the division and sent to Port Sudan near the border with northern Eritrea while the rest of the division (plus one battalion of 7th Brigade) was sent to join Indian 5th Infantry Division on Eritrea's western border with Sudan.